 Where to Begin

 You can find lots of Walt Disney World planning guides all over the internet.
 Most of them will start with a timeline of when to start booking.
 First your resort, then your dining, planning park days and Fastpasses.
 This all seems reasonable but there is so much more to making the right choices for YOUR trip.
-You have to know what kind of trip you want to have before planning your trip!
+You have to know what kind of trip you want to have before you begin planning!

 What Kind Of Trip Are You Taking?